aporosoff/Intro-to-Web-Dev/README.txt

 These files and folders will serve as the basis of your first foray into web development.
-We will cover only the basics of HTML and likely just gloss over CSS and JavaScript as time allows.
-Below are some additional resources you may find useful:
+This information will be gradually updated over time.

 For additional tutorials: